jennymi/Reddit-clone/README.md

-This project is created by Jenny Miderkvist and can be found live at netlify [click here](https://www.quora.com)
+This project is created by Jenny Miderkvist and can be found live at netlify [reddit-clone-jennymid.netlify.app](reddit-clone-jennymid.netlify.app)

 ## Reddit-clone